arnegue/NMEA-Seatalk-Multiplexer/README.md

 * To set it up is complex/complicated

 Why am i writing that?
 I don't want to run that project on a "big" computer.
 I wanted to get this done on a Raspberry-like system (Orange Pi zero).
-To set up a remote-debugger and cross compiler, it was a little too much just for testing.
+It was a little too much just for testing to set up a remote-debugger and cross compiler.

 ## Features

-* Runs on Windows and Linux (Tested Windows 10, Armbian 4.19)
+* Runs on Windows and Linux (Tested Windows 10, Armbian 4.19, Raspbian)
-* Python 3 (Tested Python 3.6)
+* Python 3 (Tested Python 3.6 and 3.7)
 * Easy logging for raw-data and "normal" logging
-* Supported Interfaces:
+* Supported interfaces:
   * NMEA
-  * Seatalk (writing partially supported because of missing bit-toggling)
+  * Seatalk (writing partially supported because of missing bit-toggling when writing to interface)
   * (I2C for NASA-Clipper-Devices to be done, [similar to openseamap](http://wiki.openseamap.org/wiki/De:NASA_Clipper_Range))
 * Support for IO:
   * TCP (Client and Server, currently only one client allowed)